Prashamsaaa/Tourist-Attraction-Recommendation-System/README.md

 - `province.txt`: List of provinces
 - `UniqueTags.txt`: List of unique tags used in the dataset

-### Data Usage and License
-The dataset is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-You are free to:
-- Share: Copy and redistribute the material in any medium or format
-- Adapt: Remix, transform, and build upon the material

-Under the following terms:
-- Attribution: You must give appropriate credit
-- NonCommercial: You may not use the material for commercial purposes
-- ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license

-### Data Privacy
-- All user data has been anonymized
-- Personal identifiers have been removed
-- Location data is limited to public tourist attractions

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Acknowledgments

 - Tourist attraction data collection team